 I appreciate your help in this matter, sincerely,

-If you provide your teacher or mentor with this they will be able to turn around and offer you the best letter, which in turn can get you in the door.
-I know from experience; years after being hired at my first teaching position the hiring teacher confessed to me that he didn’t like me at my interview.
+If you provide your teacher or mentor with this, they will be able to turn around and offer you the best letter, which in turn can get you in the door.
+I know from experience; years after being hired at my first teaching position, the hiring teacher confessed to me that he didn’t like me at my interview.
 He was ready to hire someone else, but then he read my letters of recommendation.
-Both of my master teachers wrote stunning letters for me which is what got me the job and I still work there to this day.
+Both of my master teachers wrote stunning letters for me, which is what got me the job, and I still work there to this day.
 Don’t underestimate the value of a solid letter of recommendation; it could be the difference between acceptance and rejection.
 NOTE: Make sure to check with your counselor & teachers about the process your school uses to request letters of recommendation.
 Usually, it is through your high school's college portal (e.g. MaiaLearning or Naviance), but this can vary from school to school.
 Best to find out in the Spring of your Junior Year.